endast/trovebox_uploader/README.md

       -p, --public          Make the images uploaded public, default False -r, --recursive       Also upload subfolders if target is a folder, default False -u, --update-metadata
                             Also update metadata for images aldready uploaded.
-(Tags, albums)
+(Tags, albums, etc)

 ## Pro tip
 Using taskspooler you can queue upload jobs easily: